HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 ### <span style="color:silver"> 3.1.4 </span> CPOE Workflow Hooks
 {:.no_toc}

 Figure 1 depicts hook triggers for a medication prescribing example.
 The implementation follows the [CDS Hooks `order-select`](https://cds-hooks.org/hooks/order-select/) and [CDS Hooks `order-sign`](https://cds-hooks.org/hooks/order-sign/) specifications that define trigger events when a clinician enters a medication and is ready to sign one or more medication orders for a patient.
 The `order-select` hook defines the initial trigger at the start of the CPOE workflow.
 The `order-sign` hook is among the last workflow events before an order is promoted out of a draft status.
 From a clinical and technical perspective, triggering the CDS service at two events in the workflow sets PDDI CDS apart from most conventional CDS systems that trigger CDS at the time of order signing.
-By moving CDS triggers earlier in the order entry workflow (i.e., `order-select`), clinicians will have actionable information in the middle of their decision making process.
+By moving CDS triggers earlier in the order entry workflow (i.e., `order-select`), clinicians will have actionable information in the middle of their decision-making process.
 We think that providing information at this stage presents less of a cognitive burden on the clinician and will lead to more effective CDS.

 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 1: Workflow and CDS Hooks for medication prescription </strong></figcaption>